rant-lang/reference/src/language/functions/piping.md

 # -> [bar: [foo: 1][foo: 2][foo: 3]]
 ```

-In the composed scenario, the temporal argument in `[foo]` duplicates the entire call chain:
+In the piped scenario, the temporal argument in `[foo]` duplicates the entire call chain:

 ```rant
 [foo: **(1; 2; 3) |> bar]